langdoc-minawao/iiab-outreach/README.md

 # iiab-outreach
-One of the key innovations of this project—made mandatory by the camp environment—is to take it seriously the mandate of sharing documentation output with speaker communities effectively and quickly.
-To this end, we use Internet-in-a-Box (IIAB).
-The way we use IIAB pushes its boundaries.
+In the constraints of a refugee camp, sharing language documentation output quickly and effectively with speaker communities becomes essential.
+Our project innovates by using Internet-in-a-Box (IIAB) in creative ways, extending its capabilities to make community access immediate and meaningful.